Christian Service-Learning is a concrete way of putting into action the Gospel values espoused by Ursula Frayne Catholic College.

 How will this relate to your Religious Education Course?

-The Christian Service Learning programme at Ursula Frayne Catholic College enables students to have the opportunity to further achieve the following Religious Education Outcomes:
+The Christian Service Learning Program at Ursula Frayne Catholic College enables students to have the opportunity to further achieve the following Religious Education Outcomes:

 Outcome 2 – Drawing on Human Experience